thejoshwolfe/yauzl/README.md

 After calling this method, calling this method again before the response event has been emitted will cause undefined behavior.
 Calling this method after the `end` event has been emitted will cause undefined behavior.
+Calling this method after calling `close()` will cause undefined behavior.

 #### openReadStream(entry, callback)